-On the other hand for any crossfit workout or standard strength training workout the Optical heart rate sensor shows pretty much accurate data.
-The Garmin has to do some improvements to make it more accurate.
+On the other hand for any CrossFit workout or standard strength training workout, the Optical heart rate sensor shows pretty much accurate data.
+Garmin has to do some improvements to make it more accurate.

 When a person searches for any exercise the device only shows that exercise which is available on the database of Garmin Connect.
 With the use of the internet, more of the exercises can be made available to the individual according to his requirement.

-The watch can be more accurate if it automatically counts the reps and takes you to the next set without the need of the individual clicking or tapping on the watch over and over again.
+The watch can be more accurate if it automatically counts the reps and takes you to the next set without the need of the individual to click or tapping on the watch over and over again.

 Let’s move ahead

 Garmin has introduced so many advanced matrices in the Garmin Connect that can track most of the things that you expect from an all-day fitness tracker.

 |Heart Rate Tracker||The picture of the boy doing the movement is not always available.|